June 8 - July 7, 2019

-Opening reception: Saturday, December 9, 6-9 pm
+Opening reception: Saturday, June 8, 6-9 pm

 Gallery hours are Saturdays and Sundays, 12-5 pm, except for Second Saturdays when hours are 6-9 pm.
-Gallery is closed on December 24th and 31st.